 For easier cuts, the knife is engineered with a 20-degree cutting angle.
 It features a 5 1/4″ blade that meets a drop point for additional functionality such as piercing, stabbing, screwing, and unscrewing bolts.
 This is a full tang knife (tang is the opposite edge of the cutting edge that extends into the knife’s handle), and the knife’s handle is made out of Zytel for high-temperature tolerance and a snuggling and comfortable grip.

 In addition, this knife features an extended pommel, which provides additional functionality for applications such as crushing nuts, hammering rocks, and scrapping dirt off a body.

 Finally, it comes with a solid and rugged sheath that is easy to strap on, and you are assured that it will hold the knife securely and safely.

-Overall, this knife is tough, and it is built to perform all rugged applications without you putting in much effort.
+Overall, this knife is tough and built to perform all rugged applications without much effort on your part.